zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 Modem needs add ``overlay-modem.conf``.
 Now, a DTC overlay file is used to configure the glue between the modem and an arduino headers.
-The modem config uses PPP over GSM modem, see :zephyr:code-sample:`gsm-modem-sample` sample application.
+The modem config uses PPP over GSM modem, see :zephyr:code-sample:`gsm-modem` sample application.

 .. zephyr-app-commands::
     :zephyr-app: zephyr/samples/subsys/mgmt/updatehub